 Grant recipients will also be eligible to receive reimbursement of $1,100 per week for every week of patrol school that the handler is unavailable for normal duties.
 This reimbursement is granted in full upon confirmation that the handler and dog have successfully been certified at the end of patrol training.
 Similarly, once a dog and handler have completed a specialty certification, grant recipients are eligible to be reimbursed $4,500 pending confirmation the unit has been certified.

 The Foundation’s Second K9 program is a non-competitive grant process.
 The Stanton Foundation will award grants to any eligible department that successfully completes the application process and commits to maintaining two K9 units for a minimum of five years.
-Departments must be willing to train at one of four Foundation-approved training sites (Berkshire County Sheriff's Office, Massachusetts State Police, Boston Police Canine Academy, the Maine State Police, or the Rhode Island K-9 Academy).
+Departments must be willing to train at one of six Foundation-approved training sites (Berkshire County Sheriff's Office, Boston Police Canine Academy, Hillsboro Police Department, Maine State Police, Massachusetts State Police, or the Rhode Island K-9 Academy).